 ABOUT

-Christina graduated with a BFA in Craft and Material Studies from Virginia Commonwealth University.
+Christina Sadovnikov is an installation artist and exhibition organizer living on the land of the Council of Three Fires (Chicago, IL).
+She graduated with a BFA in Craft and Material Studies from Virginia Commonwealth University.
 She has been a resident at Mass MoCA for the Assets for Artists Residency Program and at Gullkistan Center for Creativity in Iceland.
-She has been awarded the Merit Scholarship through Oxbow School of Art and the Fellowship through Arrowmont School of Crafts.
-Her work has been shown in various places such as Flux Factory (NY), The Plan (IL), the James River Park System (VA), Anderson Gallery (VA), and Fried Fruit Gallery (NC).
+She received the Merit Scholarship from Ox-bow School of Art and was recently published on Comfort Station’s 2024 Artists to Watch list.
+Her work has been shown in various places such as Flux Factory (NY), Constellation (IL), The Plan (IL), Bird Show (IL), the James River Park System (VA), and Fried Fruit Gallery (NC).

-Currently, Christina is teaching craft classes to teens, curating pop-up exhibtions, collaborating with musicians, and fermenting things in the studio.
+Currently, Christina is teaching craft classes to teens, curating pop-up exhibitions, creating sound-activated sculptures for musicians, and fermenting things in the studio.
 Feel free to reach out if you have any good book recommendations or wish to collaborate.

 contact: christinasadovnikov@gmail.com